gszauer/MinimalGameSystems/Animation/README.md

 It's up to the user to load and populate data.
 The ```Animation::Data``` class provides no functionality for loading anything from disk or from unknown formats.
 Animation data can be assigned using the ```Set``` function of ```Animation::Data```.
 The class does provide a ```Serialize``` and ```Deserialize``` function to quickly load and save animation data.

-The sample files provided in this repo where generated offline using the [glTF loader code](TODO) written in [Hands On Game Animation Programming](TODO).
-I do have plans to add a minimal glTF loader with no external dependancies later.
+The sample files provided in this repo where generated offline using the [glTF loader code](TODO) written in [Hands-On C++ Game Animation Programming](TODO).
+I modified the loading code to convert glTF files to the serialized format expected by this library instead.

+I do have plans to add a minimal glTF loader with no external dependancies later, until that happens the utility of this library is limited.

 ### Animation::Data functions